skip to Main Content

 Planning Committee Meetings

 TCARES Planning Committee meetings are held on the second Tuesday of each month at 7:30 p.m. on Zoom.
 This meeting is open to all.
-Contact the Travis County EC for meeting info.
+Contact the Travis County Emergency Coordinator (EC), Glenn Meter, W5MTR, at w5mtr [[at]] arrl.net for meeting info.

 Online Training